ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

    * - Classes are usable outside of RLlib
      - Yes
      - Partly
-   * - Separation-of-concerns design (e.g. during sampling, only action must be computed)
+   * - Separation-of-concerns design (e.g., during sampling, only action must be computed)
      - Yes
      - No
    * - Distributed/scalable sample collection